History of ancient Lebanon: Prehistoric times

-Ancient Near East

 Bronze Age

 The area was first recorded in history around 4000 BC as a group of coastal cities and a heavily forested hinterland.
 It was inhabited by the Canaanites, a Semitic people, whom the Greeks called "Phoenicians" because of the purple (phoinikies) dye they sold.
 These early inhabitants referred to themselves as "men of Sidon" or the like, according to their city of origin.
 The Canaanites were city-state settlers, who established colonies throughout the Mediterranean (see: List of Phoenician cities) into a form of a Thalassocracy as opposed to an established empire with a designated capital city.

 Each of the coastal cities was an independent city-state noted for the special activities of its inhabitants.
 Tyre and Sidon were important maritime and trade centers; Gubla (later known as Byblos; in Arabic, Jbeil) and Berytus (present-day Beirut) were trade and religious centers.
 Gubla was the first Canaanite city to trade actively with Egypt and the pharaohs of the Old Kingdom (2686-2181 BC), exporting cedar, olive oil, and wine, while importing gold and other products from the Nile Valley.

 Before the end of the 17th century BC, Canaanite-Egyptian relations were interrupted when the Hyksos, a nomadic Semitic people, conquered Egypt.
 After about three decades of Hyksos rule (1600-1570 BC), Ahmose I (1570-1545 BC), Theban prince, launched the Egyptian liberation war.
 Opposition to the Hyksos increased, reaching a peak during the reign of the pharaoh Thutmose III (1490-1436 BC), who invaded the area now known as Syria, put an end to Hyksos domination, and incorporated Canaan into the Egyptian Empire.

 Toward the end of the 14th century BC, the Egyptian Empire weakened, and the city-states were able to regain some of their autonomy by the beginning of the 12th century BC.
 The subsequent three centuries were a period of prosperity and freedom from foreign control during which the earlier Canaanite invention of the alphabet facilitated communications and trade.
 The Canaanites also excelled not only in producing textiles but also in carving ivory, in working with metal, and above all in making glass.
 Masters of the art of navigation, they founded colonies wherever they went in the Mediterranean Sea (specifically in Cyprus, Rhodes, Crete, and Carthage) and established trade routes to Europe and western Asia.
 These colonies and trade routes flourished until the invasion of the coastal areas by the Assyrians.

+Middle Bronze

+In the Middle Bronze IIA, the Beqa Valley was a high way for trade between the Kingdom of Qatna in the north and Kingdom of Hazor in the south.
+Hazor may have been subject to Qatna, meaning that the entire region was under influence of Qatna, with Kadesh facing the northern part of the valley.
+Trade routes went further to Mari on the Euphrates river.
+In the valley, Kamid el-Loz had a palace and temple, being a hub for trade routes going north-south and east-west.
+There were trade routes to Beirut, Sidon, Hazor, Damascus, Tell Hizzin and Baalbek.